Monday, November 11, 2019

 Did you know that it is 6 months until Christmas?
 OK, that is the last time I will mention that for months… LOL

 July is nearly over.
 I have gotten used to taking Calgary Transit to and from work – not a bad ride at all actually.
 The only thing that I really don’t like is NOT being able to get home at lunch to let the dogs out.
-I will be heading to Grand Prairie next week and upon my return, I will be borrowing a bike and riding into work – the bike paths, etc., in this city are quite amazing.
+I will be heading to Grande Prairie next week and upon my return, I will be borrowing a bike and riding into work – the bike paths, etc., in this city, are quite amazing.

 Stampede has come and gone.
 It was the 100th edition and it was pretty good.
 I didn’t have any tickets for any of the events, that sort of sucked, but what can ya do.
 BP visited from Ontario and seemed to enjoy himself.
 Calgary also saw 3 or 4 days of humid (to Calgarians anyway) weather.
 It was actually 32 or 33 C a few days with the humidity.
 Coming from S. Ontario, I thought it was nearly refreshing.
 We are now back into much cooler days and nearly cold nights.
 Summer is short here, I’m ok with that.
 As for precipitation, I have seen more rain in Calgary than I have ever seen in St. Catharines – I am sure.
 Everything here is nice and green whereas, by this time of the year, brown is the dominant colour back home.